meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

     → { platform : Text, permissionReplication : PermissionReplication Secret }
 ```

-The default `permissionReplication` for setting every meshMarketplace meshPlatform is an instance of `MeshIdb`, which
+The default `permissionReplication` for setting every OSB Services platform is an instance of `MeshIdb`, which
 offers no further configuration options.
 Note that these platforms do not need to be explicitly configured at this time.

 ### AAD Permission Replication